Ruling clears way for Purdue Pharma to settle opioid claims, protect Sacklers from lawsuits

 Purdue issued its own statement, calling the ruling “a victory for Purdue’s creditors, including the states, local governments, and victims who overwhelmingly support the Plan of Reorganization.”
 The company said it would focus on delivering “billions of dollars of value for victim compensation, opioid crisis abatement, and overdose rescue medicines.”

-Several states had been withholding support for the plan, but after a new round of negotiations last year, all of them came on board.
+Several states had withheld support for the plan, but after a new round of negotiations last year, all of them came on board.
 That left just one high-profile objector: the Office of the U.S. Bankruptcy Trustee, an arm of the Justice Department.

 A lawyer from that office told the 2nd Circuit in April 2022 that it’s a “fundamental inconsistency” that people who do not seek bankruptcy protection and have to give up most of their assets could be exempted from some lawsuits.

-The Justice Department has not immediately said whether it would appeal Tuesday’s ruling to the U.S. Supreme Court.
+The Justice Department did not immediately say whether it would appeal Tuesday’s ruling to the U.S. Supreme Court, ask the Circuit Court to review its decision or accept the ruling as is.
 A spokesperson declined comment Tuesday.

-The the latest version of the settlement must still be approved by a bankruptcy court judge before it can be finalized.
+Even without an appeal, it could be months before the bankruptcy plan takes effect.

+Some activists have also opposed the settlement and called for Sackler family members to be prosecuted for crimes.
+While the settlement wouldn’t block that, there’s no indication that charges are forthcoming.

 While Sackler family members still technically own Purdue, they stopped receiving money from the company years ago.